-Camerata Antonio Soler presents a unique project along with Abraham Cuperio, consisting of the superb combination of a modern orchestra with 2000 year old instruments from the Celts and Romans.
+Camerata Antonio Soler presents a unique project along with John Kenny and Letty Stott, consisting of the superb combination of a modern orchestra with 2000 year old instruments from the Celts and Romans.

-Abraham Cupeiro, master of “forgotten sounds”, praised by the audience in Spain and abroad, will play the karnix and the cornu with a string orchestra (12 plus percussion), a series of works written by well-known composers on purpose for this event, to create a sort of Graeco-latin Ancient Sounds Encounters.
+John Kenny and Letty Stott, great experts in celtic carnyx and roman cornu, respectively, accompanied by a string orchestra (18 plus percussion and harp) will play a series of works written by well-known composers on purpose for this event, to create a sort of Graeco-latin Ancient Sounds Encounters.
 Thus, over 2000 years of major European cultures history will merge in one single act.

 New compositions will combine with others from our standard repertoire, with nuances and inspirations from the afore said Celt and Roman cultures.
 The special circumstance occurs that most of the pieces were composed during lockdown period (March-June, 2020).